local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-draft.md

   * Fonts may be styled (drop-shadows, outlines, etc) as long as they remain recognizable
 * **Audio**
   * Music and sound effects should be sourced from the provided assets
   * Audio can be distorted by effects and overlayed but as with skewing the textures, it may not be transformed entirely out of recognition.
-I.e. you can not crop a track down to a note and use that as an instrument to create entirely new melodies.
+I.e. you can not crop a track down to a note and use that as an instrument to create entirely new melodies
   * Original voice recordings are allowed, but the same AI-rules apply as with all other asset creation (TODO: insert recommended sampling rate/settings to match style)
 * **Text**
   * There is no limitation to text, but the same AI-rules apply as with all other asset creation
-  * If you feel this is too permissive, consider outlawing all words containing the letter "I" or similar.
+  * If you feel this is too permissive, consider using no text, or outlawing all words containing the letter "I" or similar
 * If you feel unclear on whether something is allowed or not, feel free to reach out on Discord.
-It's meant to be a game jam where you challenge yourself to only use premade assets.
+It's meant to be a game jam where you challenge yourself to only use premade assets